MaksiRose/paw-and-paper/README.md

 │   └───webhookCache.json
 ```

-- `paw.js` and the index files are the main files.
-This is where the discord js are started, and the events handler is called.
+- `index.ts` is the main files.
+This is where the bot is connected to discord, and the handlers are called.
-- `handlers`
+- `handlers` handles different aspects of the bot that need to be started up
-    - `events.js`: Creates a listener for every event file that is in the `events` folder.
+    - `events.ts`: Creates a listener for every event file that is in the `events` folder.
 [More on event listeners](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers).
 Once discords 'ready' event is fired, it will call the following handlers.
-    - `commands.js`: In `paw.js`, a commands object was created.
+    - `commands.ts`: In `index.ts`, a commands object was created.
 All the files within the subfolders of the `commands` folder are added to that object.
-	- `profiles.js` & `servers.js`: Updates the database profiles and servers.
+	- `users.ts` & `servers.ts`: Updates the database users and servers.
-	- `votes.js`: Creates a listener for the event that the bot has been voted for on top.gg, discords.com or discordbotlist.com.
+	- `votes.ts`: Creates a listener for the event that the bot has been voted for on top.gg, discords.com or discordbotlist.com.
-- `models`: This contains the `constructor.js`, which is called in `profileModel.js` and `serverModel.js`.
-This creates a schema and the functions to find or update something in the database.
+- `models`: This creates a schema and the functions to find or update something in the database.
 - `commands` is separated based on how the commands are used.
 It contains files for all the commands.
 - `utils` contains files with code that is used in several files to reduce code length and increase consistency.
 - `database` contains `profiles` and `servers`, which then contain the documents of all servers and users, as well as `toDelete` and `toDeleteList.json`, which is responsible for storing files that will be deleted at a later point (when the bot leaves a server or a member leaves a server for example).
 It also has `bannedList.json` which contains users and servers that are banned from using the bot, `voteCache.json` which contains data about which users votes where and when, and `webhookCache.json` which contains data about which webhook messages were created because of which user.